 A careless driver is typically responsible for causing a broadside collision, as with other types of car accidents.
 If you have been hurt by someone who failed to operate his or her vehicle carefully, you can potentially file a lawsuit under the theory of negligence.
 This is broadly defined as the failure to act as a reasonably prudent individual would have under the same or similar circumstances.

 To establish that a driver was negligent, you must show that you were owed a duty of care by that person, he or she breached the duty of care with some specific action, a side-impact crash directly resulted from the breach, and you incurred damages that are reasonably quantifiable.Compensation for Broadside Collisions

-Victims of a Florida car crash are likely to need medical attention and may be unable to work while they recover.
+Victims of a t-bone car accident are likely to need medical attention and may be unable to work while they recover.
 As a result, injured individuals may be able to seek compensation for medical expenses, rehabilitation and therapy costs, lost income, pain and suffering, property damage, and any other costs arising from the accident.

-Under Florida law, a personal injury claim must be filed within four years from the date of an accident.
-Moreover, a wrongful death claim must be filed within two years from the date of the victim's death.
-Failing to file within these time limits usually will mean being barred from collecting damages.Discuss Your Car Accident Case with a Fort Myers Lawyer
+Under Florida law, a personal injury claim must be filed within 4 years from the date of an accident.
+Moreover, a wrongful death claim must be filed within 2 years from the date of the victim's death.
+Failing to file within these time limits usually will mean being barred from collecting damages.Our Legal Team

-People who have been involved in a side-impact crash or another car accident should contact the Fort Myers injury attorneys at Lusk, Drasites & Tolisano.
+People who have been involved in a t-bone car accident or other collision should contact the Florida injury attorneys at Lusk, Drasites, & Tolisano.
 We are equipped to handle every aspect of your case.
 With many years of experience, we can meticulously assess the details of your situation and help you explore your legal options.
-We also proudly represent residents of Naples, Port Charlotte, Lehigh Acres, and Sarasota, among other cities.
-Call us toll-free at (800) 283-7442 or contact us through our online form to set up a free consultation.
+We proudly represent residents near Cape Coral, Fort Myers, and Naples.
+Call us toll free at (800) 283-7442.